Manage Jump Client Settings

 Set whether the default Jump Client connection type should be active or passive.

-If a Jump Client goes offline and does not reconnect to the Secure Remote Access Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is labeled as lost in the access console.
+If a Jump Client goes offline and does not reconnect to the B Series Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is labeled as lost in the access console.
 No specific action is taken on the Jump Client at this time.
 It is labeled as lost only for identification purposes, so that an administrator can diagnose the reason for the lost connection and take action to correct the situation.

 To allow you to identify lost Jump Clients before they are automatically deleted, this field should be set to a smaller number than the deletion field above.